iotaledger/goshimmer/docOps/docs/tutorials/wallet_library.md

 ```

-The following example shows how to create a NFT, and destroy it right after.
+The following example shows how to create an NFT, and destroy it right after.

 1. Create the NFT
    ```bash